 Sometimes, intersections accidents are not the result of negligent driving.
-They can also be caused by poorly functioning traffic lights, road debris, lose gravel, or another issue that a construction company, utility company, or municipality can be responsible for.
+They can also be caused by poorly functioning traffic lights, road debris, gravel, or another issue that a construction company, utility company, or municipality can be responsible for.
 If you’re wondering who may be liable in your intersection accident case, call our intersection accident lawyers today.

 Types of Intersection Accidents

-When drivers engage in negligent behavior, they may cut other drivers off, run stop signs, rear-end drivers who are stopped at intersection, and run red lights.
+When drivers engage in negligent behavior, they may cut other drivers off, run stop signs, rear-end drivers who are stopped at an intersection, and run red lights.
 These behaviors can lead to a variety of intersection accidents, including: